 Breakfast this morning was a hive of activity, with people borrowing paper, writing up learning intentions for their lessons and drawing pictures for anchor charts.
 This was the day we were team teaching with our class teachers and Australian colleagues.
 We were pumped!

-The bus rides seemed a bit slower again this morning, or was it that we were feeling super keen to start and it just felt to be taking a longer time?
+The bus ride seemed a bit slower again this morning, or was it that we were feeling super keen to start and it just felt to be taking a longer time?

 The children and our teacher were pleased to see us.
 The classroom had been rearranged to allow for more conversations to happen and the students’ eyes were sparkling with anticipation.